 Of books on the shelf, there's Sam Lipsyte's latest volume of short stories, "The Fun Parts," which got rave reviews.
 Janet Maslin in the New York Times called him a "literary rock star."
 (And I remember when he fronted a noise punk band, Dung Beetle.) and, of course, Sam's latest novel, "The Ask," published by FSG, a New York Times best-seller and one of its best books of 2010.

 My memoir, "An Accidental Sportswriter," published seven years ago by Ecco/HarperCollins, is still in paperback and Kindle.

 Don't forget another great read, "Along the Roaring River: My Wild Ride from Mao to the Met" by Hao Jiang Tian with Lois B. Morris.

 I'll be using THE LIPSITE page for articles you might enjoy and whatever is currently on my mind about my novel writing life.
 In the JOCK CULTURE section you'll find pieces about my take on sports.
 Right now, there's a terrific piece about me by Bryan Curtis, the ace Grantland writer.

-And don't forget Milo, who arrived from a shelter almost three years ago.
-He's about 8 years old, a beautiful tri-color (black, white, brown) Cocker Spaniel mixture from Last Chance Animal Rescue.
-He was named for the protagonist of Sam's book, "The Ask."
+And then there is Milo, who arrived from a shelter seven years ago.
+He's about 12 years old, a beautiful tri-color (black, white, brown) Cocker Spaniel mixture from Last Chance Animal Rescue.
+He was named for the protagonist "The Ask."
 He's sweet and funny and doesn't eat grandchildren.
 He might write his own book someday.